jumpinjackie/forge-e33-mod/design/LANDS.md

 ### Design Notes

+ - In the game, the Gestral Village has an arena where Gestrals fight.
+Sciel was discovered to be competing here.
  - Gestral loves to fight.
 So naturally a Gestral Arena should have an ability that lets a Gestral fight someone else.

 ## Gestral Beach